 This highly interdisciplinary degree offers a training programme that aims to stimulate innovative solutions in agrifood supply chains, from primary production to processing and commercialization.
 The degree also provides knowledge and understating on the evolution of food culture and trends in agri-food markets.

-The degree course is characterized by:
+The degree course, entirely taught in English, is characterized by:

 - Traditional educational activities: